What is affiliate marketing and how do I get started as a digital nomad?

 Affiliate marketing is a great way for digital nomads to make a little extra income, whether they're self-employed entrepreneurs or working remotely for a small business.
 It's a natural fit for digital nomads, who already have most of the skills necessary to succeed in online business.

-Digital nomads will continue to be at the forefront of the remote work revolution, and companies that offer remote work opportunities will find it easier to attract and keep top global talent.
+Digital nomads will continue to be at the forefront of the remote work revolution, and companies that offer remote work opportunities will find it easier to attract and keep top global talent, especially since data shows a rise in remote work is associated with an increase in TFP growth, or total factor productivity.

 Want to become an Oyster Affiliate?
 Find out how you can change the world of work, one referral at a time!